Mastering Spotify is crucial if you want to build a vibrant fanbase as it is the predominant streaming service.

 However, you must understand how the Spotify ecosystem works.
 It’s up to you to optimize your profile and drive fans to your profile.

 Let’s Start with your Spotify Artist Foundation.

 The first step is you need to get access from “Spotify For Artists”.
 Once you sign up there, Spotify will then confirm who you are and grant you access.
 Then you’ll be ready to go!

 (I assume that you are already ON Spotify yes?)

-Verification allows you to claim your artist page by merging it with your Spotify account.
+Verification allows you to claim your artist page by merging it with your account.
 Once verified, you’ll get

 - A blue checkmark to your artist page

 - You can upload your bio (1500 words)